aRednaskel/Social_Lending_App/README.md

+To run locally pass -Dspring.profiles.active=dev to parameters

+#

 This is regular application created via spring.io.
 Have a look at:
 * `Jenkinsfile` you'll find here how to build, push and deploy you application.
 * `kubernetes.yaml` check IngressRoute to find out how publish your application with DNS name over HTTPS